 Prepare cookie log

-Shape one portion of dough into a log 10 inches long.
+Shape one portion of the dough into a log 10 inches long.
 Cover it with parchment paper and chill it for 15-20 minutes in the fridge.

-To make a rectangle for cookie dough, place the parchment paper underneath the dough to prevent sticking to the surface.
-Press the dough into a rough rectangular shape with your hands.
+To make a rectangle for cookie dough, place a parchment paper underneath the dough to prevent it from sticking to the surface.
+Press the dough into a roughly rectangular shape with your hands.
 This makes it easier to maintain the shape as you roll.
-Roll from the center outward rather than just back and forth.
-Once rolled out, use a sharp knife or pizza cutter to trim uneven edges.
-Gather the scraps and re-roll if needed.

 Remove the vanilla dough log from the fridge and place it along one long side of the chocolate dough rectangle.
 Roll the chocolate dough tightly to enclose the log (image below).